History

 The Order of the Terraza

-The Order of the Terazza is considered to be the first Order of Chivalry in Spain.
-To it belonged, the Kings of Navarra, their descendants and other distinguished nobles of the court.
-To honor the Our Lady, King García established the custom of ‘salve sabatina’, which is maintained today by the monarchy of Spain, and chose the Day of the Annunciation (March 25th) as his annual holiday.
+The Order of the Terraza is considered to be the first Order of Chivalry in Spain.
+The Kings of Navarra, their descendants and other distinguished nobles of the court belonged to it.
+To honor Our Lady, King García established the custom of the salve sabatina, which is still maintained by the monarchy of Spain, and chose the Day of the Annunciation (March 25th) as its annual holiday.

-The Order of the Terazza enjoyed its most splendid era in the 11th and 12th centuries, after which time it practically disappeared.
-In the first years of the 15th century, Infante D. Fernando of Antequera carried out a reestablishment of the Order, modifying the original emblem by adding a griffin, which holds the Pitcher of Lilies.
+The Order of the Terraza enjoyed its most splendid era in the 11th and 12th centuries, after which time it practically disappeared.
+In the first years of the 15th century, Infante Don Fernando of Antequera carried out a reestablishment of the Order, modifying the original emblem by adding a griffin holding the Pitcher of Lilies.

-The oldest part of the Bodegas de la Real Divisa most likely corresponds to the aforementioned era of splendor of the Order as attests the purity of the carving of the pitcher on its façade, which pales compared to the embellishments added in 1403, and therefore must date back to an earlier period
+The oldest part of the Bodegas de la Real Divisa most likely corresponds to that aforementioned era of splendor of the Order, as attested by the purity of the carving of the pitcher on its façade, which pales compared to embellishments added in 1403, and therefore must date back to an earlier period.

 The Marquis of Legarda

-Francisco Fernández of Navarrete and López of Montenegor is the Marquis of Legarda.
-This title was given in 1664 and with it, the four wines from Bodegas de la Real Divisa have been baptized.
+Francisco Fernández de Navarrete y López de Montenegro is the Marquis of Legarda.
+This title was granted in 1664 and the four wines from Bodegas de la Real Divisa have been baptized with it.
 These wineries were founded with this name in 1968, in Ábalos, La Rioja.
-They are considered to be the oldest wineries of La Rioja, and are located in a building from the 14th century.
-Don Francisco Fernández of Navarrete, owner and president of the wineries, followed in the footsteps of his grandfather, Don Antonio.
+They are considered to be among the oldest wineries of La Rioja and are located in a building from the 14th century.
+Don Francisco Fernández de Navarrete, owner and president of the wineries, followed in the footsteps of his grandfather, Don Antonio.

 |